Integrated Rural Technology Centre

-Integrated Rural Technology Centre is an independent Research and Development organization founded by Kerala Sathra Sahithya Parishad and a grant-in-aid institute of Kerala State Council for Science Technology and Education, Government of Kerala.
+Integrated Rural Technology Centre is an independent Research and Development organization founded by Kerala Sathra Sahithya Parishad and a grant-in-aid institute of Kerala State Council for Science Technology and Environment, Government of Kerala.
 The institution was established in 1987 and is located at Palakkad district in Kerala.

 IRTC has been at the forefront of rural innovation in the country, with several products and ideas contributing to enhance the lives of rural poor.
 The aim of this organization is to spread Science and Technology among masses and to create a technology- human interface.
 The institution is constantly working to meet the challenges in front and find amicable and sustainable solutions to improve the standard of life.

 IRTC has played a significant role in handholding the local self-government institutions across the state through their project implementation and consultancy support for preparing Detailed Project Reports for various developmental programmes.
 IRTC has extensively involved in research, innovation and extension activities to empower the marginalized communities across the state.
 It has contributed much in the areas of women and child development with the collaboration of national and international agencies such as WHO, UNICEF, UNDP, NABARD, DST, DBT, KILA, etc.

 IRTC is a Centre of Excellence in Waste Management and an accredited agency of Government of Kerala for preparing watershed DPR.